tomarrell/talks/go-debugging/README.md

 The caveat here however is that defers can also have access to the local scope, making it possible to change the values of the return values.

+We'll take a look at how we might be able to debug the execution of defer statements.

 ---

 # Core Dumps